 A Gateway can set any identity field available to an MUA.
-These identities are typically relevant to Gateways:
+Including the core set of message information listed at the beginning of this section, these identities are typically relevant to Gateways:

-RFC2822.From: Set by - original Author Names and addresses for the original Author of the message content are retained.
+RFC5322.From: Set by - original Author

+Names and addresses for the original Author of the message content are retained.
 As for all original addressing information in the message, the Gateway can translate addresses as required to continue to be useful in the target environment.

-RFC2822.Reply-To: Set by - original Author The Gateway SHOULD retain this information, if it is present.
+RFC5322.Reply-To: Set by - original Author

+It is best for a Gateway to retain this information, if it is present.
 The ability to perform a successful reply by a Recipient is a typical test of Gateway functionality.

-RFC2822.Sender: Set by - Author Originator or Mediator Originator This field can retain the original value or can be set to a new address.
-RFC2822.To/.CC/.BCC: Set by - original Recipient These fields usually retain their original addresses.
-RFC2821.MailFrom: Set by - Author Originator or Mediator Originator The actor responsible for handling the message can specify a new address to receive handling notices.
+RFC5322.Sender: Set by - Author Originator or Mediator Originator

+This field can retain the original value or can be set to a new address.

+RFC5322.To/.CC/.BCC: Set by - original Recipient

+These fields usually retain their original addresses.

+RFC5321.MailFrom: Set by - Author Originator or Mediator Originator to receive handling notices.

+The actor responsible for handling the message can specify a new address